rogue07/mood.sh/README.md

 It creates a file called mood.txt, this will hold the information you inputed as well as a time and date stamp.

-# It can be run crontjob, hourly, daily, monthly
+It can be run as a cronjob, hourly, daily, or monthly.